Who We Are

 90% of ELP students go on to academic work at KSU

-10 year re-accreditation of the KSU English Language Program by the Council of Accreditation (CEA) June 2013
+10 year re-accreditation of the KSU English Language Program by the Commission of English Language Program Accreditation (CEA) in 2013.

 * Source: Open Doors: Report on International Education Exchange published by the Institute of International Exchange